liamcurry/passport-steam/README.md

       }
     ));

 A Steam API key can be obtained at http://steamcommunity.com/dev/apikey.
-You can use the strategy without a key if you pass ``profile: false`` instead.
+However if you wish not to use an API key, you can include `profile: false` into the SteamStrategy object, which will disable the fetching of user data.

 #### Authenticate Requests